This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

-If you are in Sausalito staying overnight or for the weekend, take some time to tour the Marin Headlands on the Golden Gate’s Westside.
+If you are staying overnight or for the weekend in Sausalito, take some time to tour the Marin Headlands on the Golden Gate’s Westside.
 I wrote a post all about this great part of the GGNRA!

 Unusual Things To Do In Sausalito On Your Getaway